Andy Martin | almart.in

 Forward-chained NLL on every draft from 1980 through 2027:

-The headline is the 0.14 percent NLL improvement.
+The stiffer year prior (λ_y=50) actually sharpens NLL by another 0.15% on top of the original spline's beat over the GBM stack.
 The bigger story is what the spline gives you for free: joint smoothing across (year, pick) instead of two separate post-hoc smoothers stapled together; deterministic refits; naturally normalized outputs (softmax, no row-renormalization step); and the Laplace-approximation CI bands above.

 Code lives in scripts/spline_model.py.
 The full writeup with ten diagnostic figures (calibration, residuals, GCV grid, effective DoF over time) is at docs/model.md.